YonatanLevyn/chat_project/README.md

 # Chat App

-This is a simple real-time chat application built using Django, WebSockets, Daphne, and Redis.
+A simple real-time chat application built using Django, WebSockets, Daphne, and Redis.
+This project serves as a base application for any project that requires a chat feature.
+It provides a simple solution for real-time chat functionality.

-## Technologies

-- Django: A high-level Python web framework for building web applications
-- WebSockets: A communication protocol for real-time data exchange between clients and servers
-- Daphne: An ASGI server for running Django applications, enabling WebSocket support
-- Redis: An in-memory data store used as a message broker for Django Channels

 ## Getting Started with Docker